MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 1. Bad block remapping in disk controllers.
 Smart disk controllers can take unreliable sectors out of service, replacing them with more reliable sectors from a pool of spares.
 Such remapping is usually transparent to most software, but it may or may not be able to rescue the data residing on the bad blocks.
 1. RAID and similar redundant recording of sector data.
 Sector data may be recorded redundantly in mirror sets, or recorded partially in multiple versions using parity techniques, and so forth.

 We can estimate some bounds on the failure of sectors by extrapolating from the failure of drives.
-In the absence of data replication and auditing -- either at an object level, or through RAID or erasure-codes operating at the file system or storage level, the life of all the sectors on the disk cannot be longer than the life of the entire drive during its standard service lifetime.
-(We do not assume that drives are run until they fail, but replaced after a fixed period.)
+In the absence of data replication and auditing -- either at an object level, or through RAID or erasure-codes operating at the file system or storage level -- the life of all the sectors on the disk cannot be longer than the life of the entire drive during its standard service lifetime.
+(We do not assume that drives are run until they fail, but are replaced after a fixed period.)
 That is, the MTTF of the drive is an upper bound on life of sectors contained on that drive.

 While erasure-code and other techniques may substantially reduce the rate of 'logical' sector errors across the entire volume, caution is warranted when relying on low-level replication services.
 For example,  RAID and similar techniques protect only against *drive* failure; they do not protect against bad bits, blocks, or tracks when reading from a drive.
 If a disk drive fails completely, RAID and erasure code techniques can rebuild the data on that drive from redundant data stored on other drives.
 However, while a drive is still in operation, individual bad blocks on a drive will still read as bad blocks until the drive is removed from service and its data recovered, *if possible*, from the remaining drives in the redundancy set.
 The data on a disk drive, even in a redundancy set, can deteriorate incrementally over time and cause documents (in our case documents, but files in general) to be altered badly.
 If deteriorated data cannot be repaired by block error correction techniques in the disk controller, then the data of the file or document may be permanently lost or corrupted.
 Thus, in our modelling we focus on mitigating sector errors through replication techniques that audit each sector/block/or document.

-If disks are regularly replaced and volumes rebuilt redundant arrays of disks, then the drive lifetime may not be the dominant factor in sector survival.
+If disks are regularly replaced and volumes rebuilt in redundant arrays of disks, then the drive lifetime may not be the dominant factor in sector survival.
 Failures of individual sectors will occur all the time, albeit at a much lower rate, but they are silent and will accumulate if they are not actively uncovered and repaired.

-An oft-cited number about disk error rates is "uncorrectable error rate = one bit in 10e-14."  [[Need citations.]]
+An oft-cited number about disk error rates is "uncorrectable error rate (UER) = one bit in 10e-14."  [[Need citations.]]
 Note several things about this number.

 1. It is not a statistic in the usual sense; that is, it has not been derived from any referenced empirical data.
 It is a hypothesis from the manufacturing industry, perhaps derived from collective experience.
 1. It is not stated as time-dependent; that is, it is not an *arrival* rate of errors, it is a constant.
 It also does not seem to increase with the size of the drive.
 Most analyses using this number treat it as a given fact for any disk drives, for example, as perhaps a rate of manufacturing defects.